How to Increase Egg Production:

 Raising healthy chickens is the best way to boost egg production.
 From genetics to stress levels, many factors can impact laying hens’ ability to produce eggs:

-- Molting season: usually in early fall, chickens put their energy into losing their old feathers and growing new feathers rather than egg production.
+• Molting season: Usually in early fall, chickens put their energy into losing their old feathers and growing new feathers, rather than into egg production.

-- Breed: While most modern chicken breeds have been adapted specifically for egg laying, some are more productive than others.
+• Breed: While most modern chicken breeds have been adapted specifically for egg laying, some breeds are more productive than others.

 How to Get Your Chickens to Lay More Eggs

-If your chickens are otherwise healthy and in their prime egg-laying years (ages six months to three years old) you can boost their egg production in a few simple steps:
+In ideal conditions, it takes hens about 25 hours to produce one egg.
+If you are new to chicken keeping, it can be astonishing how many eggs a small flock can provide; however, what do you do if your egg production starts declining?
+If your chickens are otherwise healthy and in their prime egg-laying years (ages six months to three years old) you can help increase egg production in a few simple steps:

 Keep Your Brood Safe

-Your chickens are instinctually weary of predators and other stressors as they are prey animals.
+Your chickens are instinctually wary of predators and other stressors as they are prey animals.
 Higher stress results in fewer eggs.
 Regularly check for access points for predators.
-Keeping the chicken coop around 40-90 degrees F with soft, clean places to nest is ideal for your hens.
+Keeping the chicken coop around 40-90°F with soft, clean places to nest is ideal for your hens.

 Keep Their Space Clean

 A consistently clean coop has endless benefits.
+Cleaning your coop at least once week and add fresh bedding.
 Your chickens will be healthier, happier, and more productive layers in a clean, well-ventilated environment.
 A higher quality of life leads to higher egg production.

 Add More Light

 As daylight dwindles in the fall and winter, egg production will also naturally decrease.
-On average, chickens need around 14 hours of sunlight to lay an egg.
-Supplementing light by simply adding a lightbulb on a 16 hour timer to your chicken house, your hens will produce more eggs.
+On average, chickens need around 14-16 hours of sunlight to lay an egg.
+Supplementing light by simply adding a light bulb on a 16 hour timer to your chicken house will encourage your hens to produce more eggs.
+Be careful when adding any source of heat or light to the coop to mitigate any to fire danger.

 Feed Them a Balanced Diet

 Egg production takes a lot of effort for hens.
 Choosing high-quality chicken feed is critical to providing your hens with the nutrition they need to stay healthy and produce eggs.
-Provide clean, fresh water daily year-round, and in the fall and winter, consider supplementing extra protein.
+Provide clean, fresh water daily year-round, and consider supplementing extra protein in the fall and winter.
 You can also give your chickens snacks like mealworms and vegetable food scraps in moderation.

 Supplement Calcium

-Eggshells are 95% calcium and if a hen’s diet isn’t providing enough calcium she can become depleted, affecting both her health and eqq quality and quantity.
-Keeping a container of crushed oyster shells accessible in your chicken coop is considered one of the best ways to supplement your hens’ calcium levels.
-You can also wash and dry your used eggshells and crush them to feed to your hens.
+Eggshells are 95% calcium and if a hen’s diet isn’t providing enough calcium she can become depleted, affecting both her health and her eqq quality and quantity.
+Keeping a container of crushed oyster shells accessible in your coop is considered one of the best ways to supplement your hens’ calcium levels.
+You can also air dry your used eggshells and crush them to feed to your hens.

 Types of Feed for Laying Hens